Jabernathy88/rpg-sandbox/World_of_Mists/World_of_Mists_draft.md

 ### What to know before you play

  * **Each player character has a "mythos"** — a mystical force that gives you extraordinary abilities.
 This mythos is usually based on a fable or legendary archetype such as Gilgamesh, Amaterasu, or Quetzalcóatl.
 Your character also has a **"logos"**, which represents your mundane human identity and your obliglations to family or community.
-So, for example, during the daytime you might be a humble car mechanic, but by night you fight crime as the modern streetwise personification of Hephaestus, God of the Forge.
+So, for example, during the daytime you might be a humble car mechanic, but by night, you fight crime as the modern streetwise personification of Hephaestus, God of the Forge.

  * **Pitch Point 2** — lorem ipsem, placeholder.